rahmatcmos/Person/README.md

-  	groupcontacts 					: With contacts group by item branchname 						: Where branch name is like something charttag 						: Where chart tag is like something requireddocuments 				: With required documents and templates, parameter : order
+  	groupcontacts 					: With contacts group by item branchname 						: Where branch name is like something charttag 						: Where chart tag is like something fullschedule 					: Looking for report in single date, parameter -> date on requireddocuments 				: With required documents and templates, parameter : order

 /* ----------------------------------------------------------------------